 Any commands written during the chip erase operation are ignored.
+Note that SecSi Sector, autoselect, and CFI functions are unavailable when a [program/erase] operation is in progress.
 However, note that a hardware reset immediately terminates the erase operation.
-Note that the SecSi sector, autoselect, and CFI functions are unavailable when the SecSi Sector is enabled.
 If that occurs, the chip erase command sequence should be reinitiated once that bank has returned to reading array data, to ensure data integrity.

 Figure 6 illustrates the algorithm for the erase operation.
-Refer to the Erase and Program Operations tables in the AC Characteristics section for parameters, and Figure 19 for timing diagrams.
+Refer to the Erase and Program Operations tables in the AC Characteristics section for parameters, and Figure 18 section for timing diagrams.